Landau levels in curved space realized in strained graphene: Deriving the Dirac Hamiltonian from the tight-binding model

 with $v_F=\frac{3 t_0}{2 a}$ and the space dependent Fermi velocity is

 and the artificial gauge field due to the strain is given by

 and $\psi (\x)$ is a Dirac spinor with the spinor index corresponding to the sub-lattice index

-The technical details of this calculation are left to the Appendix \ref{sec:TBApx}.
 The result \eqref{eq:HamCurK} together with \eqref{eq:vb} and \eqref{eq:At} are central results of this work.
-The last term of \eqref{eq:vb} and \eqref{eq:At} was missed in the previous works \cite{Juan:2012,Juan:2013}.
-Furthermore, we can show that there is a symmetry operation relating the low-energy theory around $\vec K$ and around the other Dirac point $\vec K'=-\vec K$, such that the spectra are the same (see Appendix \ref{sec:TBApx} for details).
+The technical details of this calculation are left to the Appendix \ref{sec:TBApx}, where we also discuss how the last terms of \eqref{eq:vb} and \eqref{eq:At} were missed in the previous works \cite{Juan:2012,Juan:2013} and the implications of this.
+Furthermore, in this appendix we show that there is a symmetry operation relating the low-energy theory around $\vec K$ and around the other Dirac point $\vec K'=-\vec K$, such that the spectra are the same.